 If you did not receive your IRMAA reimbursement by December 1, 2020 or if you did receive the reimbursement and you believe the amount is incorrect, you must resubmit the IRMAA 2019 Reimbursement Application.

 IRMAA 2019 Differential payments were issued at the end of November 2020.

 For those retirees/eligible dependents of a retiree with a Medicare Part B effective date prior to 2016, they received an additional amount up to $318.

-The City will reimburse retirees and their eligible dependents on Medicare for Medicare Part B premiums, excluding any penalties.
+The City will reimburse retirees and their eligible dependents for Medicare Part B premiums paid, excluding any penalties.
 You must be receiving a City pension check and be enrolled as the contract holder for City health benefits in order to receive reimbursement for Part B premiums.